Bitter taste evolution: Relaxed constraint

 Neutral evolution in the bitter taste trait in humans is well documented by evolutionary biologists.
 In all human populations there have been high rates of synonymous and non-synonymous substitutions that cause pseudogenization.
 These events cause alleles that are present to this day because of relaxed selective constraint by the environment.
 The genes under neutral evolution in humans are very similar to several genes in chimpanzees in both their synonymous and non-synonymous mutation rates, suggesting that relaxed selective constraint started before the divergence of the two species.

 The cause of this relaxed constraint was primarily in lifestyle changes in hominids.
 Roughly two million years ago, the hominid diet shifted from a primarily vegetarian diet to an increasingly meat-based diet.
 This led to a reduction in the amount of toxic foods regularly encountered by humanity's early ancestors.
 Additionally, the use of fire began around 800,000 years ago, which further detoxified food and led to a decreased dependence on TAS2R to detect poisonous food.
 Evolutionary biologists have theorized how, with fire being an exclusively human tool, relaxed selective constraint has been found in chimpanzees as well.
 Meat does account for about 15% of the chimpanzee diet, with much of the other 85% being made up of ripe fruits, which very rarely contains toxins.
 This comes in contrast to other primates whose diets are entirely composed of leaves, unripe fruits, and bark, which have comparatively high levels of toxins.
-The differences in diets between chimpanzees and other primates accounts for the different levels of selective constraint.
+The differences in diets between chimpanzees and other primates account for the different levels of selective constraint.

+Non-tetrapods

+Bitter-taste genes are present in most jawed vertebrates, but not in jawless vertebrates.
+This gene family is present in 0 or 1 copy in most cartilaginous fish, in a few more copies in non-tetrapod bony fish (7 copies in zebrafish), and dozens of copies in most tetrapods (reptiles, amphibians, birds, mammals, etc.).
+This pattern indicates an origin of the aversive sensation of bitterness in the common ancestor of jawed vertebrates.
+The tetrapod explosion in copy number would have enabled the ability to detect new types of molecules, a reasonable need considering the many different types of plant toxins on land.